geethikaPenneti/SmartAgriNetwork/README.md

 👨‍💼 Developed By
 A passionate developer working to bridge agriculture and tech 🌱 Feel free to connect for collaboration!

-License: Open-source, free to use and modify for educational/agricultural purposes.
+License: Open-source, free to use and modify for educational/agricultural purposes